 Our favorite wine we’ve had from the Balkan region came from Andro Tomic.
 We had his 2015 Beleca and found it to be a fantastic compliment to our meal at Gariful.
 It’s most similar in taste to some Savougaun Blancs we’ve had in the past light, crisp and florally.

-The History of Hvar
+The History of Hvar Island

 The theater, attached to the Arsenal, was the first public theater in Europe.
 Founded in 1612 the theater was open to all after a brief rebellion over the dissatisfaction of the class system in Hvar.
-The interior of the theater dates to 1803 when the theater society was founded.
+The interior of the theater dated to 1803 when the theater society was founded.

 Summerhouse of the Poet Hanibal Lucić

-This prized piece of architecture sits just outside the old town of Hvar and was once on the road linking Stari Grad and Hvar.
+This prized piece of architecture sat just outside the old town of Hvar and was once on the road linking Stari Grad and Hvar.
 It is a classic example of a suburban home with two houses and a central garden.
 The estate served as both a residence and place of business of the famous Poet Hanibal Lucić.

 St. Mary of Grace